ausmlab/rso_tracking/README.md

 # 2. Training detector
-- We used `mmdetection` tool to train detector
+- We used `mmdetection` tool to train the detector
     - https://github.com/open-mmlab/mmdetection
-- After install mmdetection, use `config/yolox_nano_2seqs.py
+- After installing `mmdetection`, use `config/yolox_nano_2seqs.py` to train the model
-- When training the model, we use pretrained weights which is in `yolox-nano`
+- When training the model, we'll use weights pretrained by authors of yolox, located in `pretrained_weights`

 ```python
 # example of the script at root of mmdetection